 The new Nightingale Fund supports children from disadvantaged backgrounds by:

-- Providing bursaries to the children of essential key worker children (NHS Scholar initiative) at various entry points throughout the school;
+- Providing bursaries to the children of essential key workers (NHS Scholars) at various entry points throughout the school;

 - Providing bursaries in our Sixth Form for children from disadvantaged backgrounds who specifically wish to follow A level courses to access Medicine and related studies at university – nurturing the next generation of NHS Heroes.

 Reigate Grammar School is recognising the outstanding work of front line staff in the NHS, care homes and the emergency services, by prioritising 10 assisted places (bursaries) specifically for the children of health workers.